 Summer is in full swing.
 We spent last week in Alberta visiting a long time friend of mine.
 It was such a lovely trip (and long drive).
 If you follow me on Instagram, you likely saw a few photos from our trip and a couple shots of the breathtaking views of the Canadian Rockies.
 You know what else was breathtaking?
 The heat...and not breathtaking in a good way.
 Every night we ended up at the local frozen yogurt shop where, thankfully, they carried a soy-based chocolate variety which I could happily indulged in covered in chewy mochi and dark chocolate chunks.
 We followed it up with an hour of shift work chasing after Connor who used his sugar rush induced speed to his advantage.
 We were all tired, but it was so good.

-I can’t believe this is my first time sharing a veggie/garden burger recipe.
+I can't believe this is my first time sharing a vegan burger!
 What is up with that?
-Anyway, it’s finally happened and I couldn’t be happier with the result.
+Anyway, it's finally happened and I couldn't be happier with the result.
 There is an abundance of new produce in our backyard that has begged to be put to use.
 Happily, the onions were ready to be plucked and the kale, arugula, cukes and tomatoes were fresh for the taking.
 A true garden variety burger here.
-I never like to waste food, especially when it’s food grown from our hard work; i’ve crammed as many fresh vegetables in this recipe as possible… there’s lots.
+I never like to waste food, especially when it's food grown from our hard work; i've crammed as many fresh vegetables as possible in this black bean burger.

 The sweet and tangy maple dijon sauce is made from a base of cashews (no soaking required) which pairs perfectly with the smokey flavours of the burger.
 Layer all the deliciousness between a toasty sesame bun and my summer patio dreams are fulfilled.
 And I hope yours are, too.
 Give this one a try!